meyush0/Play-Store-App-Review-Analysis/README.md

 In the initial phase, we focused more on the problem statements and data cleaning, in order to ensure that we give them the best results out of our analysis.

+## Play Store Dataset: Key Columns

+The play_store dataframe is the bedrock of our analysis, comprising 10841 rows and 13 pivotal columns:

+1. App: Name of the application.
+2. Category: The category to which an application belongs.
+3. Rating: User ratings for the application.
+4. Reviews: Total number of user reviews for the application.
+5. Size: The size occupied by the application on mobile phones.
+6. Installs: Total number of installs/downloads for an application.
+7. Type: Specifies whether the application is free or paid.
+8. Price: The price of the application.
+9. Content Rating: Target audience for the application.
+10. Genres: Various other categories to which an application can belong.
+11. Last Updated: Date when the application was last updated.
+12. Current Ver: Current version of the application.
+13. Android Ver: Android version supporting the application.

 # conclusion
 MNC needs to focus more on: